Preface

 GPT_MODEL = "gpt-3.5-turbo-0613"

-Next, our task is to define an array of objects to describe the tools available to the model.
-For the sake of this blog post, I’ll add only one tool, but you have the flexibility to include as many as needed.
-It’s important to note that OpenAI suggests a more efficient approach if you’re defining multiple tools.
-Instead of passing the array with each API call, it’s recommended to utilize a fine-tuned model.
+Next, we need to define an array of objects to describe the tools available to the model.
+For the purpose of this blog post, I’ll add only one tool, but you have the flexibility to include as many as needed.
+It’s important to note that OpenAI suggests a more efficient approach when defining multiple tools: instead of passing the array with each API call, it’s recommended to utilize a fine-tuned model.

 tools = [